wmahfoudh/zshrc/README.md

 # zshrc themes

-Three versions of `.zshrc` light and self-contained theme that do not need heavy stuff like ohmyzsh.
-They have the basic stuff for a fresh install:
+Three versions of `.zshrc` light and self-contained theme that do not need heavy stuff like *ohmyzsh*, with the basic stuff for a fresh install. **Auto Completion, Syntax Highlighting, Autosuggestions:** plugins are sourced but require installation, so either install them or remove the line if not needed.

 ## zshrc.basic:
 Colorful with different prompts for the current user and the root user